 She’s so confident and has become an amazing adult.
 I have to keep my concerns in check.

-It’s something I need to manage and not to increase her anxiety through mine.
+It’s something I need to manage and not increase her anxiety through mine.

 My biggest thoughts are always about my children.